6 min read Updated 18 May 2026

 Tell someone what you're going through

 Shame feeds on silence.
-One honest conversation — with a friend, helpline, or therapist — reduces the psychological pressure dramatically.
+One honest conversation — with a friend, a helpline or a therapist — drops the psychological pressure dramatically.
+National Council on Problem Gambling on 1-800-GAMBLER (US, free, 24/7 — call or text) is a soft place to start.

 5